YuliiaRysinska/computer_infrastructure/README.md

 #### 1.Create a GitHub Actions Workflow: In your repository, create a folder called .github/workflows/ (if it doesn't already exist).
 Inside this folder, create a file called weather-data.yml.
 This file will define the GitHub Actions workflow.

 #### 2.Run Daily at 10am: Use the schedule event with cron to set the script to run once a day at 10am.
 Include also the workflow_dispatch event so you can test the workflow.
+Using command cron: '0 10 * * *'

 #### 3.Use a Linux Virtual Machine In the workflow file, specify that a Ubuntu virtual machine should be used to run the action.
+Using command runs-on: ubuntu-latest (Specifies an Ubuntu VM).

 #### 4.Clone the Repository Have the workflow clone your repository.
+Using command uses: actions/checkout@v3.

-#### 5.Execute the weather.sh Script Add a step that runs your weather.sh script.
+#### 5.Execute the weather.sh Script Add a step that runs your weather.sh script.Using command run: ./weather.sh

 #### 6.Commit and Push Changes Back to the Repository Finally, configure the workflow to commit the new weather data and push those changes back to your repository.

 #### 7.Test the Workflow Commit and push the workflow to your repository.
 Check the logs in GitHub to ensure that the weather.sh script runs correctly, that new data is being committed.